Del LaGrace Volcano: Life and career

-Prior to moving to San Francisco when they were nineteen, Volcano attended Allan Hancock College as a student in the Visual Studies program from 1977 to 1979.
-Volcano earned an MA in Photographic Studies at University of Derby, UK in 1992 after studying photography at the San Francisco Art Institute from 1979 to 1981.
-Del LaGrace Volcano continues to further adopt their true self through their gender as well as their name.

 Volcano's work complicates understandings of both femininity and masculinity by depicting lesbian masculinity.
 In "The Feminine Principle" Volcano takes queer femininities as a focus; including in this project is a portrait of Kate Bornstein.
 In "Lesbian Boyz and Other Inverts," Volcano's celebration of butch dykes, transsexual boys and other gender-queers.
 In the project, masculinity is shown as a tool of subversion.

 Volcano's recent photographs demonstrate how intersex bodies can offer an entirely new perspective on the body.
 The “normal” body in relation to Volcano's photographs becomes queer, describing the bodies in their latest works as "sites of mutation, loss, and longing."
 In these newer works, Volcano takes on the loss of their friend, Kathy Acker and the transformation of their lover Simo Maronati's abled body into a disabled one.
 Here, Volcano illustrates the queerness of any body marked by illness or trauma.
 Their self-portrait "INTER*me" photograph series (formally the "Herm Body" series) is a raw rendition of the artist's body using black and white Polaroid film, in conversation with their previous work it speaks to the construction of different age-selves and the technologies of gender in photography.

 Volcano's artist statement of September 2005 reads:

 Volcano also explores themes of both sexual and gender fluidity throughout their work.
 Volcano often depicts the instability of gender identity, by pushing past the binary gender system, and frequently uses their queerness in their work to contest the idea of sexual identity as something that is permanently embodied.
 As shown in Volcano's photography book, "Love Bites", Volcano presents various images of women at sexual play, dressed "in costumes ranging from brides to gay leather men".
 Volcano, in this way, seems to aim at defying conventional gender norms and feminist principles within their text.
 In Teddy Boy David, Volcano further pushes this agenda and toys with the idea of age dynamics and, mainly, youthfulness in terms of sexuality and sexual play.

+Publications

+Publications by Volcano

+Love Bites, as Della Grace, published by Gay Men's Press, London, 1991: "In the USA it was banned by Customs & Excise for two weeks.
+In Canada they cut the most "offensive" photographs out of the book before selling it.
+In England it was sold by mainstream booksellers but not in lesbian or gay bookshops who protested they couldn't take the risk or disagreed with the SM content."
+Specifically, Silver Moon women's bookshop in London supported the work, but were concerned about being prosecuted, whilst Sisterwrite refused to sell the book because of its SM content.